 The study selection process is summarized in Figure 2, which depicts a PRISMA flow chart (Moher et al., 2009).
 Our goal was to include as many studies as possible on island satiation effects in English.
 To this end, we first collected all results returned on the first 20 pages of Google Scholar with the search keywords "syntactic satiation" (200 entries).
-Excluding 3 duplicate entries, 3 non-English entries, and 20 entries without links to full text or abstract, we then screened the abstracts of the remaining 174 entries and narrowed the selection down to 24 entries reporting experimental studies on satiation.
+Excluding 3 duplicate entries, 3 non-English entries, and 20 entries without links to full text or abstract, we then screened the abstracts of the remaining 174 entries and excluded 150 entries that did not report any experimental study on satiation.
+This narrowed the selection down to 24 entries.
 After accessing the full text of these 24 entries, we excluded 5 entries that did not study the satiation of island effects in English, and 3 entries whose experimental results were also reported in other publications by the same authors.